mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 We began this section with a simple model for the dynamics of mRNA production and degradation.
 We then expanded our model to deconvolve the production term into the rate at which mRNA is produced by RNAP, and the probability of finding such RNAP bound to the promoter.
-To calculate this probability we used the statistical mechanics protocol, which culminated in Eq. $\ref{eq:pbound_unreg}$.
+To calculate this probability, we used the statistical mechanics' protocol, which culminated in Eq.
-So far we are missing two important steps in our logical construction that will lead us to specific quantitative predictions that we can test experimentally:
+$\ref{eq:pbound_unreg}$.
+So far, we are missing two important steps in our logical construction that will lead us to specific quantitative predictions that we can test experimentally:

 1. The inclusion of a regulatory scheme via a transcriptional repressor.

 2. The connection of the model with experimentally accessible quantities.

-As hinted at earlier, for a transcriptional repressor we imagine that the effect that the repressor has on the regulation of the gene acts only through changes in $p_{\text{bound}}$.
-In order to include the regulation then we add a series of microstates in which rather than having only $P$ RNAP molecules to bind the genome, we also have $R$ repressors that can bind specifically and non-specifically.
-Through the same statistical mechanics protocol as for the previous case we can arrive to the Boltzmann weights shown for the three "macrostates" in [@Fig:ch1_fig04](A).
-For the regulated case we have that the probability of the promoter being bound by an RNAP takes the form
+As hinted at earlier, for a transcriptional repressor, we imagine that the repressor's effect on the regulation of the gene acts only through changes in
+$p_{\text{bound}}$.
+To include the regulation, we add a series of microstates.
+Rather than having only $P$ RNAP molecules to bind the genome, we also have $R$ repressors that can bind specifically and non-specifically.
+Through the same statistical mechanics' protocol as for the previous case, we can arrive at the Boltzmann weights shown for the three "macrostates" in [@Fig:ch1_fig04](A).
+For the regulated case, we have that the probability of the promoter being bound by an RNAP takes the form
 $$
 p_{\text{bound}}(R > 0) =
 \frac{